troystump/LoLAPI/README.md

 $ pod setup
 ```

-Change to the directory of your Xcode project, and Create and Edit your Podfile and add RestKit:
+Change to the directory of your Xcode project, and Create and Edit your Podfile and add LoLAPI:

 ``` bash
 $ cd /path/to/MyProject